 Brazil plays a significant role in the market, particularly in advanced wound care and surgical products, driven by its expanding medical tourism industry, stringent care standards, and substantial textile sector backed by government initiatives.
 Contributing factors include competitive pricing compared to Asian markets, high-quality and sustainable production, and growing demand for reusable, specialized medical textiles.
 The country's global leadership in aesthetic and orthopedic surgeries further amplifies the demand for customized medical clothing and post-surgical garments, with organizations such as ApexBrasil and Abit providing substantial support to the textile industry.
 Brazilian manufacturers are placing greater emphasis on sustainable and reusable medical textiles, in line with global eco-conscious market trends, as noted by IndustryARC.
 Additionally, Brazil's comparatively lower production costs make it an appealing option for international companies seeking to source products, as observed by Chameleon Pharma Consulting and Global Health Intelligence.

-The Middle East and Africa (MEA) region is emerging as an important player in the medical clothing market, largely due to substantial investments in healthcare infrastructure, particularly in Saudi Arabia and the UAE.
+The Middle East and Africa (MEA) region is emerging as an important player in the medical clothing market by 5% share, largely due to substantial investments in healthcare infrastructure, particularly in Saudi Arabia and the UAE.
 The region is experiencing swift growth in the disposable medical textiles segment, driven by stringent infection control measures and an increasing volume of surgical procedures.
 Initiatives like Saudi Arabia’s Vision 2030 are fostering the development of new hospitals and clinics, consequently increasing demand for healthcare apparel such as scrubs, gowns, and drapes.
 Additionally, countries like Turkey and the UAE are advancing as medical tourism hubs, contributing to a rise in the use of medical clothing to align with international hygiene and patient care standards.
 The increasing prevalence of diseases that require surgical intervention, such as diabetes and cardiovascular conditions, has resulted in a greater demand for surgical procedures, subsequently driving the need for surgical apparel.
 Additionally, post-pandemic measures in hospitals and clinics across the region have emphasized infection prevention, contributing to the widespread adoption of advanced surgical gowns and scrubs with antimicrobial and fluid-resistant properties.

 UAE Market Trends